 Additional health benefits

-In addition to its recognized effects on energy metabolism and red blood cell production, vitamin B6 offers a number of additional benefits.
+As well as its recognised effects on energy metabolism and red blood cell production, vitamin B6 offers a number of additional benefits.

 Immune support

 Vitamin B6 boosts the immune system.
-Studies show a positive correlation between sufficient B6 intake and a better immune response, enabling us to fight infections effectively.
+Studies show a positive correlation between sufficient consumption of B6 and a better immune response, making it possible to fight infections effectively.

 Brain health

-Its impact on neurotransmitter production makes B6 a key element in the prevention of neurodegenerative diseases such as Alzheimer's disease.
+Its impact on the production of neurotransmitters makes B6 a key element in the prevention of neurodegenerative diseases such as Alzheimer’s.
 It could help maintain good cognitive function and improve memory.

-In women, research indicates that vitamin B6 may alleviate certain symptoms of PMS, includingirritabilitymood swings and fatigue, by influencing hormone levels.
+In women, research indicates that vitamin B6 may reduce certain symptoms of premenstrual syndrome, in particularirritability, mood swings and fatigue, by influencing hormone levels.